 Learn about the payments ecosystem, chargebacks and fraud detection.

-Why are ecommerce merchants liable for fraud?
+Why is an ecommerce merchant liable for credit fraud?

 When a merchant starts accepting online orders, they’ve officially entered the card not present world.